 14. South Side Fade

 The Southside Fade might be worth considering if you’re looking for a new look!
-It originated in Houston, Texas, and is an updated take on the classic fade.
+It originated in Houston, Texas, and is an updated take on the classic fade haircut.
 The back and sides are cut short, leaving more volume at the top to create texture.
 Plus, it’s great for gents with thick or curly hair – plus those trying to cover up thinning locks – as they can enjoy this modern hairstyle that flatters all face shapes.

 15. Long Hair Fade